Skip navigation links

 For turbulent calculations, Reynolds averaging assumptions are used to define a turbulent (eddy) viscosity, which is added to the laminar viscosity in the flow calculations.
 All the turbulence models available in Wind-US are coupled to the Navier-Stokes equations only through the turbulent viscosity.

-For structured grids, users have a choice of several algebraic, one-equation, and two-equation turbulence models.
+Users have a choice of several algebraic, one-equation, and two-equation turbulence models.
 In addition, various combined RANS/LES models may be used.
-For unstructured grids, two one-equation models and one two-equation model are available.
+However, not all turbulence model options are available for both structured and unstructured grids.
+The Spalart-Allmaras one-equation model and the Menter shear stress transport (SST) two-equation model are the most widely used, tested, and supported models.

 Note that a turbulence model (or inviscid or laminar flow) must be specified in the input data file.
 Wind-US will stop if you do not.